bcl2group/GroupData/Kiarash/ReadMe.txt

 notes:

 - We want to begin with two inputs: GEO data and dbGaP.
-Tiffany and Neena has used GEO but Aoron has used dbGaP.
+Tiffany and Neena has used GEO but Aaron has used dbGaP.
 There is also GSE to use...

 - datasets should be matched to diseases...